garahan/jkk-radar/README.md

 - Filtering results by distance to your target location and monthly rent
 - Sending instant Telegram notifications so you can apply before anyone else

-The default target is **Apple Shinjuku store** (3-chome-29-1 Shinjuku, Shinjuku City), but you can change the target coordinates to any location.
+The default target is **Shinjuku station** (3-chome Shinjuku, Shinjuku City), but you can change the target coordinates to any location.

 ---